xcaeser/zli/README.md

 ### Spinners example

-Funtions are
+Available funtions:

-- `spinner.start`: to add a new line.
-You can update message, and spinner style.
+- `spinner.start`: to add a new line. sets the spinner to running
 - `spinner.updateStyle`: to update the spinner style
 - `spinner.updateMessage`: to update text of a running spinner
 - `spinner.succeed`, `fail`, `info`, `preserve`: mandatory to complete a line you started. each `spinner.start` needs a `spinner.succeed`, `fail` etc.. spinner after this action is done for that specific line
-- Recommendation: use `spinner.print` instead of your own `writer.print` to not have non-displayed messages as spinner works on its own thread.
+- Recommendation: use `spinner.print` instead of your own `writer.print` to not have non-displayed messages as spinner works on its own thread

 ```zig
 const std = @import("std");